Skip to Content

 Contributing Writer

 Jenny is a Boulder, Colorado-based health and fitness journalist.
 She’s been freelancing for Runner’s World since 2015 and especially loves to write human interest profiles, in-depth service pieces and stories that explore the intersection of exercise and mental health.
-Her work has also been published by SELF, Men’s Journal, and Guardsman Pass to Cottonwood Heights, among other outlets.
-When she’s not running or writing, Jenny enjoys coaching youth swimming, rereading Harry Potter, Health - Injuries.
+Her work has also been published by SELF, Men’s Journal, and Condé Nast Traveler, among other outlets.
+When she’s not running or writing, Jenny enjoys coaching youth swimming, rereading Harry Potter, and buying too many houseplants.

 Watch Next